estherdatascientist/Swahili-Speech-Emotion-Recognition-System/README.md

 # Skiza-App: Speech Emotion Recognition for Kenyan Swahili

 Welcome to Skiza-App!
 This project focuses on developing and deploying a model to recognize emotions from speech, specifically tailored for Kenyan Swahili.
-The model leverages advanced machine learning techniques and is deployed using FastAPI for the backend API and a web interface for user interaction.
+The model leverages advanced machine learning techniques and is deployed using Streamlit for the web interface and user interaction.

 ## **Table of Contents**